Advantages and disadvantages of solar cookers shown in a side-by-side comparison with solar cooking benefits and limitations.

 They provide hands-on science learning for students.

-❌ Disadvantages of Solar Cookers
+❌ Disadvantages of Solar Cookers (Limitations to Know)

 While solar cooking has many benefits, it also comes with limitations.